openae-io/openae-io/datasets/index.md

 # Datasets

-OpenAE provides high-quality acoustic emission datasets, each accompanied by detailed descriptions of the experimental setup and measurements.
-These datasets serve as a valuable resource for researchers, engineers, and developers to test methods, compare results, and further data-driven acoustic emission analysis.
+OpenAE provides high-quality acoustic emission datasets with detailed experimental descriptions.
+These datasets support researchers, engineers, and developers in testing methods, comparing results, and advancing data-driven analysis.

 Datasets are hosted within the [OpenAE community of Zenodo](https://zenodo.org/communities/openae).
 Zenodo is an open-access repository that allows researchers to upload, share, and preserve a wide range of digital research outputs, including datasets, papers, and software.
 It is managed by CERN and provides a DOI (Digital Object Identifier) for each submission, ensuring long-term accessibility and citation.